 Reach out to more than one real estate agent

 Before going to the real estate agent, it is better to look up for listings available online to familiarize yourself with the average price at the neighborhood you want to live in.

 It can also be advantageous if you visit more than one real estate agent as this will allow you to compare prices offered by different agents.
 There are few instances where the initial cost for the same room is different from agent to agent.
 Some real estate agents may have deeper ties with asset management companies, which may bring down the initial fees.

 Moreover, university students should also consider renting a student apartment.
 As this kind of apartment is exclusive for students, living in student apartments may also be safer.
 To look for student apartments, you can ask for assistance from your real estate agents or your university.
 University sometimes provides discounts to students.

-Renting an apartment may be a bit tough for foreign students studying in Japan, but it is also intriguing to see the diversity of accommodations available in Japan.
-With these tips, we’re hoping that every international students can find an accommodation that best suits their preferences.
+Renting an apartment can be intimidating for foreign students studying in Japan, but it is also intriguing to see the diversity of accommodations available in Japan.
+With these tips, we hope that every international student can find an accommodation that best suits their preferences.